Zell Family Foundation

 Overview

 The Zell Family Foundation was established in 1986 by billionaire real estate investor Sam Zell and his wife Helen.
 Following Sam's death in May 2023, the foundation received a $159 million infusion from his estate, dramatically increasing its grantmaking capacity.
-In fiscal year 2023, the foundation disbursed 70 grants totaling $133 million—a 505% increase over its previous four-year average of $22 million annually.
+In fiscal year 2023, the foundation disbursed 70 grants totalling $69.3 million—a substantial increase over its previous four-year average of $22 million annually.
 Now led by Helen Zell as president, with the couple's three children (Kellie, Matthew, and JoAnn) serving as vice presidents, the foundation focuses on education, arts and culture, medical research, and Jewish causes.
 The foundation is known for making transformational gifts to institutions with which the family has long-standing relationships, particularly in the Greater Chicago area.
 Helen Zell's leadership extends beyond the foundation—she serves on the boards of the Chicago Symphony Orchestra Association, Steppenwolf Theatre, and the Museum of Contemporary Art Chicago, and was the first female board chair of the Chicago Symphony Orchestra Association (2015-2020).

 Funding Priorities

-Grant Programs
+Grant Programmes

-- Transformational Gifts ($25M - $50M): Reserved for flagship institutions such as the Chicago Symphony Orchestra ($50M in 2024) and Northwestern University's Kellogg School ($25M in 2024)
+- Transformational Gifts ($25M - $50M): Reserved for flagship institutions such as the Chicago Symphony Orchestra and Northwestern University's Kellogg School

 - Major Institutional Support ($5M - $25M): To educational institutions, particularly those named for family members, such as Bernard Zell Anshe Emet Day School ($24M) and Rochelle Zell Jewish High School ($9.5M)